GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Omaha, NE 68132

-History: In 1857 the Vicariate Apostolate of Nebraska was erected for Nebraska, Wyoming Territory, Montana Territory east of the Rocky Mountains, and Dakota Territory west of the Missouri River, from territory in the St. Louis Diocese.
+History: The Vicariate Apostolate of Nebraska was erected for Nebraska, Wyoming Territory, Montana Territory east of the Rocky Mountains, and Dakota Territory west of the Missouri River, from territory in the St. Louis Diocese, 1857.
 The Vicariate was succeeded by the Diocese of Omaha, 1885, which was elevated to the Archdiocese of Omaha, 1945.
-Omaha and its predecessor have served the following mission, parishes, and schools among Native Americans:
+Omaha and its predecessor have served the following Native American mission, parishes, and schools in Nebraska and the Northern Plans.

 1876-1879 (transferred to Vicariate Apostolic of Dakota [succeeded by Diocese of Sioux Falls, South Dakota])